Mark Golding: Business career

 Golding was admitted to the bar in 1990 and joined the Hart Muirhead Fatta Law firm.

 Golding co-founded Dehring Bunting & Golding (DB&G) in March 1992, alongside Christopher Dehring and Peter Bunting, and served as company secretary.
 DB&G was Jamaica's first privately owned investment bank.
 In June 1994, DB&G were appointed by the National Investment Bank of Jamaica to handle the divestment of $150 million of shares in the domestic airline Trans-Jamaican Airlines.
 In December 1994, he told the Financial Gleaner that the Money Lending Act should be repealed or amended, because it was "an inhibition to the progress of the commercial paper market."

 Over the course of his career, Golding has served as a director at GraceKennedy Limited Caribbean Information, Credit Rating Services Limited, and the Bank of Nova Scotia under Scotia Limited.
 Golding is also the chairman of the Mona Rehabilitation Foundation and of Arnett Gardens F.C.
 In 2010, Golding co-founded Proven Investment Limited, a publicly listed investment company.

 Political career

 Golding was appointed to the Senate of Jamaica in 2007 by then-prime minister Portia Simpson-Miller, who named him as the Minister of Justice after the PNP electoral victory in the 2011 Jamaican general election.
 He was also named Chairman of the Legislation Committee of Cabinet.
 During this 4-year term, 121 Acts of Parliament were passed.
 Golding was behind the island-wide decriminalization of marijuana.
 In 2017, Golding was elected to Parliament as the representative for South St. Andrew.

 After the PNP's loss in the 2020 Jamaican general election, Golding announced his intention to run for leadership of the party.
 Golding won the Presidency of the PNP on November 7, 2020, defeating Lisa Hanna.
 He received praise for the upstanding nature of his campaign.

-Golding was re-elected in the 2025 Jamaican general election.
+Golding led the party in the 2025 Jamaican general election; while they again lost to the JLP, the party doubled their seats and increased their vote significantly.

+Golding was re-elected in his own seat overwhelmingly.